 Bancuadra is innovative because it uses community trust as collateral.
 Networks are created by people who know each other and are available to serve as guarantors of loans.
 By doing so, the system reduces asymmetry of information between lender and borrower, providing financial access to many more people at affordable rates.
 The program also provides critical financial education to users, giving them access to best practices in money management.

 Medellin has conducted two pilots of Bancuadra.
-The program has already substantially decreased loan costs, received paybacks of almost 100 percent, reduced violence, and given families opportunities to access financial education.
+The program has already substantially decreased loan costs, reduced violence, and given families opportunities to access financial education.
 Building on early successes, the city is preparing to roll out the program at scale across the city.